Facilitating world-class research

 You can also contact us by emailing firstname.lastname@example.org.
 Although our remit is one licence, we can also provide general advice, support and guidance to University staff.

-Churchill Hospital, John Radcliffe Hospital, Nuffield Orthopaedic Centre and Botnar, Old Road Campus, Pharmacology (Mansfield Road), Peter Medawar Building
+Churchill Hospital, John Radcliffe Hospital, Nuffield Orthopaedic Centre and Botnar, Old Road Campus, Pharmacology (Mansfield Road), Peter Medawar Building, new Biochemistry Building

 The University is the corporate licence holder for all University HTA licences, and the corporate licence holder contact is Carolyn McKee, MSD Head of Commercial Strategy and Risk.